Chapter 34 : Blur

 “What were you thinking when you took that sword?”

-In the wintry night air, I looked around me and saw the overwhelming mass of people crowded around the Potter mansion.
-They all held cameras—that was what was making the flashes, and together they formed a sea made up of icy, sparkling blossoms of light.
+In the wintry night air, I looked around me and saw an overwhelming mass of people crowded around the Potter mansion.
+They all held cameras — that was what was making the flashes — and together they formed a sea made of icy, sparkling blossoms of light.

 It almost would have been pretty, if it weren’t for the dread welling up inside me.